dorufloare/flappy-bird-ai/README.md

 The AI reached a score of 55 in a couple of hours of running (aprox 10000 episodes), if you have any ideas to make it better, contact me at dorufloare@yahoo.com

+PS: I will maybie implement a deep-qlearning aproach in the future

 In main.cpp you can uncomment a line

 ```